 Another feature that works along similar lines to OneDrive Files On-Demand is the OneDrive Cloud States.
 Starting from Windows 10 build 17063, you can now see Cloud State icons in the navigation pane as well.
 It means you now have those same three icons you get with the Files On-Demand only this time available to view from the navigation pane itself without needing to look at the status column usually found in the right side pane of File Explorer with files open.

-How to Turn OneDrive Cloud States On or Off in Navigation Pane from Folder Options
+How to Turn On/Off OneDrive Cloud States in Navigation Pane from Folder Options

 1. You can turn the OneDrive Cloud States on or off in the Navigation Pane by using the Folder Options from File Explorer.
 To get started, head to the Start menu > File Explorer > View tab > Options drop-down > Change folder and search options.